agoncal/agoncal-application-conference/conference-web/README.md

 $ yarn install
 ```

-### Material Design
+### Adding dependencies

-We will be use Material Design.
-So we need to install the dependencies and add them to the module app
+We need to install some dependencies :

 ```
 $ yarn add @angular/material --save